mast13f/PFSFinalProject/README.md

-# 02-601 Assignment Project: SIR-Based Epidemic Simulation
+# 02-601 Project: SIR-Based Epidemic Simulation

 A computational epidemiological simulation written in Go that models infectious disease spread using an extended SIR (Susceptible-Infected-Recovered) framework with spatial movement, individual behaviors, and dynamic environmental responses.